telematics-lab/IoD_Sim/README.md

 (pseudo)virtualization platform that can provide you a stable Linux-based work environment.
 You are welcome to provide new compatibility solutions any time.

-For more details, a dedicated publication that describes the entire simulation platform is available on [arXiv](https://arxiv.org/abs/2203.13710).
+For more details, a dedicated publication that describes the entire simulation platform is available on [IEEE Internet of Things Journal](https://doi.org/10.1109/JIOT.2022.3207324), with its preprint freely downloadable from [arXiv](https://doi.org/10.48550/arXiv.2203.13710).

 Want to build scenarios through a GUI?
 [Airflow](https://github.com/GiovanniGrieco/IoD_Sim-airflow) is a Visual Programming Editor ad-hoc for IoD_Sim!
 It relies on [splash](https://github.com/GiovanniGrieco/IoD_Sim-splash) to transpile C++ models in Python visual blocks.